-As described earlier in section C, there is an existing deficit for both neighborhood and community parkland in Fruita.
-Based on the parkland standards set in the 2008 Community Plan, there is currently a need for approximately 3.2 acres of neighborhood parkland and approximately 21.3 acres of community parkland.
-Due to projected population growth, there is a need for additional parkland.
-To accommodate this additional population and maintain the neighborhood and community parkland level of service as defined in the 2008 Community Plan, the city will need to acquire an additional 60 acres of community parkland and an additional 30 acres of neighborhood parkland beyond what is currently needed today.
-As such, there is a total need (both today and by 2025) for 33.2 acres of neighborhood parkland and 81.3 acres of community parkland.
-This translates to a total need 4 to 12 neighborhood parks and 2 to 4 community parks by the projected buildout population of 25,735 residents.
+As described earlier, there is an existing deficit for both neighborhood and community parkland in Fruita.
+Based on the parkland standards set in the 2008 Fruita Community Plan, there is currently a need for up to approximately 3.2 acres of neighborhood parkland and approximately 21.3 acres of community parkland.
+However, with the inclusion of acreage in Little Salt Wash Park that serves Neighborhood Park needs for those in the vicinity, the total acreage of neighborhood parkland seems to be sufficient for the current population.
+Due to projected population growth, there is a need for both additional neighborhood and community parkland in the near future.
+To accommodate this additional population and maintain the neighborhood and community parkland level of service as defined in the 2008 Fruita Community Plan, the city will need to acquire an additional 60 acres of community parkland and an additional 30 acres of neighborhood parkland beyond what is currently needed today.
+As such, there is a total need (both today and by 2025) for 30 acres of neighborhood parkland and 81.3 acres of community parkland.
+This translates to a total need 4-12 Neighborhood Parks and 2-4 Community Parks by the projected buildout population of 25,735 residents.